UPDATED: October 22, 2025

 What tests can PGT cover?

 Every year, the range of genetic tests that can be performed increases.
-PGT can now include tests for various chromosomal abnormalities, including Down’s syndrome, trisomies (an extra chromosome), monosomies (a missing chromosome), and sex chromosomal abnormalities.
-It also detects single-gene disorders such as cystic fibrosis, sickle cell disease, and many others.
+PGT can now include tests for various chromosomal abnormalities, including:

 Why is PGT / PGD helpful?

-A significant advantage of these kinds of tests is that they can help to improve the chance of a successful IVF pregnancy.
+A significant advantage of these kinds of tests is that they can help to improve the chance of a successful IVF pregnancy, especially with the help of AI technology.
+Research suggests that PGT-A helps reduce conception time for women between the ages 35 and 42.
 Genetic issues or inherited disorders are some of the main reasons that embryo transfers fail.

-As an Intended Parent, you’re already investing a large sum of money into building a family through reproductive technology.
+As an Intended Parent, you are already investing a large sum of money into building a family through reproductive technology.
 It only makes sense to ensure that the embryos used for transfer are normal, healthy, and have the best chance of a successful pregnancy – and a healthy baby!

 Can we choose the gender of our baby?

-Yes, it’s possible to check for – and select – a boy or girl embryo.
-This process is generally called ‘sex selection.’
+Yes, it is possible to check for – and select – a boy or girl embryo.
+This process is called 'sex selection.'
 The results of the PGT will reveal the sex chromosomes of the embryos, which means Intended Parents can choose which gender they wish to transfer to their surrogate.

-There can be many reasons that IPs choose a particular gender over another.
-For example, it can prevent certain sex-linked traits such as hemophilia, congenital night blindness, Duchenne muscular dystrophy, or Fragile X syndrome.
+There are many reasons intended parents choose one gender over another. such as example, it can prevent certain sex-linked traits such as hemophilia, congenital night blindness, Duchenne muscular dystrophy, or Fragile X syndrome.

 In other cases, parents who already have a son/s may want to have a daughter or vice versa.
-And in still other cases, a mom- or dad-to-be may just long to add a little boy or a little girl to their family.
+And in still other cases, a parent or parents may just long to add a little boy or a little girl to their family.

 Are there risks of PGT?

-As with any medical procedure, PGT isn’t 100% perfect.
+As with any medical procedure, PGT is not 100% perfect.

-For a start, PGT doesn’t come with guaranteed accuracy.
+For a start, PGT does not come with guaranteed accuracy.
 An incorrect diagnosis is rare, but it can happen in a very small number of cases.
-It’s possible for a genetic condition to be missed or for a pregnancy to fail.
+It's possible for a genetic condition to be missed or for a pregnancy to fail.

 For this reason, couples may also wish to undergo further prenatal testing via blood tests, imaging studies, and other genetic testing to assess their baby's health throughout the pregnancy.